 Elizabeth Dubiel is a Licensed Clinical Professional Counselor and a licensed educator/counselor with professional experience working with individuals, groups, couples, and families.
 Elizabeth believes that positive change occurs through the process of combining the existing strengths of her clients with new strategies and supports.
 Her goal is to ensure that each session is preventative, proactive, and empowering, and wants her clients to walk away from each session with tools they can use immediately to help make things more manageable.
 Helping families and improving individual lives is her passion.

 Before joining Polaris, Elizabeth worked as a licensed professional counselor in a private practice in the southside of Chicago and as a counselor in a suburban public school system.
 Elizabeth has been an adolescent counselor since 2004, and she was an elementary teacher prior to that.
 She can help with a variety of concerns but she has extensive experience working with: anxiety, grief, social phobia, school phobia, bullying, stress management, adjustment issues, self-esteem issues, disabilities, divorce, teen/young mothers, self-injury, college/career planning, relationship issues, recovering from trauma, LGBT issues, eating disorders, depression, and creating IEP/504 plans.
-Elizabeth also enjoys working with individuals of faith, and is able to provide Christian counseling.
+Elizabeth enjoys working with individuals of faith.
+She is a certified Stephens minister and can provide Christian counseling upon request.
 In this faith-based approach to treatment she incorporates the teachings of the bible within a traditional counseling framework.
+Elizabeth also has a certification in mental health first aid through Linden Oaks.

 Elizabeth has a masters degree in Counseling from Northeastern Illinois University, a masters degree in Educational Leadership from Olivet Nazarene University, and a Bachelors of Science degree in Elementary Education (with an emphasis in Early Childhood Education) from the University of Wisconsin—Whitewater.
 Elizabeth is a wife and mother of four young children.
 In her freetime, Elizabeth loves to cook, read, and watch classic movies.